Burton Snowboards: History

 Burton Snowboards was founded by Jake Burton in 1977.
 His co-founder, Dimitrije Milovich, was an East Coast surfer and the founder of snowboard company Winterstick.
 Their snowboards were inspired by the Snurfer, which was created in 1965 by Sherman Poppen.
 In 1977, Burton moved to Londonderry, Vermont, where he made the first Burton snowboard in his garage, by hand.
 Since Burton could not afford proper equipment, he applied polyurethane to the prototype.
 In 1978, the company moved to Manchester, Vermont.

 Jake Burton campaigned for local ski resorts to open their lifts to snowboard riders.
 In 1982, the Suicide Six Ski Area, now called Saskadena Six Ski Area, in Pomfret, Vermont, was reportedly the first mountain to permit snowboarders, followed by Stratton Mountain, and later Jay Peak and Stowe.
-When resorts started to accept snowboarders on lifts, the public did too; and Burton became one of the main suppliers for snowboarders.
+When resorts began allowing snowboarders on lifts, the public followed suit, and Burton became one of the main suppliers for snowboarders.

 In 1982, Burton marketed its product at the National Snowboarding Championships, held at Suicide Six.
-Snow Valley also allowed snowboarders and in 1984 hosted the US Open.
+Snow Valley also allowed snowboarders and, in 1984, hosted the US Open.
 In 1985, the National Snowboarding Championships moved to Stratton Mountain and became the U.S. Open Snowboarding Championships, which was owned and operated by Burton.
 This competition helped legitimize the sport.

 In 1985, Burton established the European Division of Burton Snowboards in Innsbruck, Austria.
 In 1986, distribution began in New Zealand.
 In 1992, the Burton factory relocated to Burlington, Vermont.
 In 1994, Burton opened its Japan division in Urawa-shi.
 In 2014, there were 400 employees in Burlington and 1,000 worldwide.